gwanghong/startup/README.md

 * React -       Haven't learned yet

 ## HTML deliverable
-* HTML pages - Four html pages that has the ability to Login, Play, track scores of top players and communicate with others through review/comment page.
+* HTML pages - Four html pages that has the ability to Login, List, Save, and communicate with others through review/comment page.
-* Links - From Login page to Play page
+* Links - From Login page to List page
 * Text - Short textual introduction of this application at Review page.
-* Images - Image for reveiw page
+* Images - Image for Restaurants, review Page
 * DB/Login - Input box and submit box for Login.
-Score, accuracy and date data is stored and if the player got in top 5, his/her data is pulled from database and will become visible on the score board.
+Add to cart and remove button to add or remove lists from cart.
 * WebSocket - Realtime comments

 ## CSS deliverable